xlfdll/PIC32-MX4cK-OS/README.md

-# PIC32 Platform
+# OS for MX4cK (Microchip PIC32)
-FreeRTOS platform development for Microchip PIC32
+Platform development for Microchip PIC32 based on FreeRTOS

-Currently supports:

-* MX4cK board (PIC32MX460F512L)